retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 .. image:: _static/step_matrix/cluster_bar_0.svg

-We can see 8 clusters with the corresponding convertion rates to specified events (% of users in the given cluster who had at least one specified event).
+We can see 8 clusters with the corresponding conversion rates to specified events (% of users in the given cluster who had at least one specified event).
 Let's say we would like to compare behavior segments 3 and 7.
-Both have relatively high convertion rate and cart visit rate.
+Both have relatively high conversion rate and cart visit rate.
 Let's find out how they are differ using differential step_matrix.
 All we need is to get user_id's collections from cluster_mapping attribute and pass it to groups parameter of step_matrix: